-The other films do not pale in comparison, and hold their own special place in terms of reception and the significance of their political critique.
+The other films do not pale in comparison and hold their own special place in terms of reception and the significance of their political critique.

 Maysoon Pachachi’s Our Feelings Took The Pictures, Open Shutter (2009) is a documentary that records the aftermath of the 2003 invasion of Iraq through interviews with exiled Iraqi women.
 Nadine Labaki’s Where Do We Go Now?
-(2012), is a feature film set during the civil war in Lebanon and reflects religious tensions that were rife within the country.
-Nadia Kamel’s Salata Baladi (2008) is a multi-award winning documentary that addresses the migration of Egyptian Jews to Israel, and has been discussed widely in academic spheres.
+(2012), is a feature film that reflections religious tensions set during the civil war in Lebanon.
+Nadia Kamel’s Salata Baladi (2008) is a multi-award winning documentary that addresses the migration of Egyptian Jews to Israel.
 Finally, the closing film, Viola Shafik’s Scent of Revolution 2014) is the most recent of the bunch, offering a documentary-style look into the happenings of post-revolutionary Egypt.

 “History is going very fast in the past ten— perhaps twenty—years,” says Dr. Lucia Sorbera.
 “We have two films, one made in 2008 and one in 2014, but they both relate to different ages: pre-revolutionary and post-revolutionary Egypt.”

 “[These films] reflect the multiplicities of the Arab world.
 The idea in all my teaching and writing is that we can’t generalise when we talk about the Arab world and more specifically, Arab women.
 We need to define which country we’re talking about and in which period.
 Are we referring to an urban or countryside context?
 Which social classes are we targeting?
 Which generation is at the centre of our discourse?
 This is something that I try to discuss through these movies.”